Show it to me!

 camera as if it's totally strange for them.
 Then they were so disappointed

-with it.
-Whenever I met the scene like that, I regretted that I had left
+Whenever I had the scene like that, I regretted that I had left my digital

-my digital compact camera in Japan only for reducing the baggage.
-After
+compact camera in Japan only for reducing the baggage.
+After all, I felt

-all, I felt so sorry that I confirmed them with showing my film camera

-before the shooting.
+so sorry that I confirmed them with showing my film camera before the shooting.

 "Look at this.
 It is not digital camera.
-No monitors

-on it.
+No monitors on it.
 OK?"

 I knew it's a stupid pre-remark.
-But somehow, I felt I
+But somehow, I felt I needed that excuse.

 Now a days, even in an oasis city of the ancient Silk Road, "camera"

 means "digital camera" without no doubt.
-Even adult looked like
+Even for adult, a camera

-into the camera finder saying "No image can be seen."
-I answered
+camera finder saying "No image can be seen."
+I answered "Yes.

-"Yes.
 You can see the image through the lens, right?"
-But they
+But they didn't mean

-didn't mean that.
-They meant "No image which was taken just before
+that.
+They meant "No image which was taken just before was there."

 I think a portrait is co-production between model and photographer.
 Giving